Gouda - Information & History

 Here are just two examples of superb classic designs from our large and diverse collection.

 To see more from our collection go Gouda Gallery and Regina Gallery.

-The two handled vase on the left is from the most prolific and well known of all Gouda factories, Plateelbakkerij Zuid Holland, which was founded in 1898.
+The two handled vase on the left is from the most prolific and well known of all Gouda factories, Plateelbakkerij Zuid Holland, which was founded in around November 1897.
 The factory had a worldwide reputation for excellence and quality.
 This was probably entirely due to one man - Egbert Estié.
 In 1903, the factory was taken over by a family called Hoyng.

 In 1928 the name Plazuid appeared, a derivation of "Plateelbakkerij Zuid-Holland" and pottery from this date is nearly (always some exceptions!) all marked as Plazuid Gouda Holland or PZH.
 The company managed to overcome the Depression and by the 1930's production was almost in full swing.
 WW2 produced a hiccup (big hiccup!) and only functional ware could be produced.
 As often happens, a thriving company began to slip, standards declined and by the 1950's the turn down really began.
 The final curtain call came in 1964.
 The vase shown was made in 1928 and has the pattern name of 'Rhodian', one of the original decors (and also the name of a ceramic process) produced.
 It stands around 18.0cm high by 15.0cm diameter and is unblemished.

 The pitcher on the right was produced by Kunstaardewerkfabriek Regina.
 This particular example from our collection is in the 'Impero' decor and is in mint condition.
 See here for links to Regina factory information pictures and more from our Regina collection.
 We ask you to look in particular at an article by our dear friend Joop Nobel a leading expert on Regina and Dutch pottery.